Mary Lawlor - UN Special Rapporteur on the situation of human rights defenders

-Mary Lawlor has a background of over 35 years experience in human rights.
-She set up Front Line Defenders - the International Foundation for the Protection of Human Rights Defenders - in 2001 https://www.frontlinedefenders.org Front Line Defenders concentrates all its activities on human rights defenders at risk who work non-violently for the rights of others as enshrined in the Universal Declaration of Human Rights.
+In 2001 she founded Front Line Defenders - the International Foundation for the Protection of Human Rights Defenders.
+Front Line Defenders concentrates all its activities on human rights defenders at risk who work peacefully for the rights of others as enshrined in the Universal Declaration of Human Rights (UDHR).
 The aim is to protect defenders of human rights and provide them with “round the clock” practical support so that they can continue their work to build civil and just societies.

-Prior to Front Line, Mary was Director of the Irish Section of Amnesty International from 1988-2000.
-She became a Board member in 1975 and was elected Chair from1983 - 1987.
-She has wide experience of developing and sustaining a human rights organisation.
+Prior to Front Line Defenders, Mary was Director of the Irish Section of Amnesty International from 1988 to 2000.
+She became a Board member in 1975 and was elected Chair from 1983 to 1987.

-Mary Lawlor has a BA in Psychology and Philosophy and post graduate degrees in Montessori Teaching and Personnel Management.
+Mary has a BA in Psychology and Philosophy and postgraduate degrees in Montessori Teaching and Personnel Management.

 In 2011, she received the Irish Tatler Woman of the Year Special Recognition Award.

-In 2014 she was awarded the French insignia of Chevalier de l'Ordre National de la Légion d'Honneur and an honorary degree of Doctor in Laws from Trinity College Dublin
+In 2014, Mary was awarded the French insignia of Chevalier de l'Ordre National de la Légion d'Honneur and an honorary degree of Doctor in Laws from Trinity College Dublin.

 In December 2016 she was awarded the Franco-German Award for Human Rights and the Rule of Law (presented by both Foreign Ministers) In 2017, she was awarded an Honorary Doctorate in Law from University College Dublin.

 In 2019 she received The Dóchas Lifetime Achievement Award.